 Meditation Room Decor

-When it comes to your meditation room, go for the gold!
+When it comes to your meditation room, go for the gold.
 Gold is the expression of vibrant energy and is believed to bring about balance, peace, prosperity, and good fortune.
-You can find gold singing bowls online like this Tibetan handmade singing bowl on amazon.